keithvillanueva/keithvillanueva.github.io/essays/ai.md

 ## VIII.
 Conclusion

 Reflecting on my experience in ICS 314, AI has been a valuable but double-edged tool.
 It enhanced my learning, clarified difficult concepts, and made coding more efficient.
 However, it also introduced challenges around over-reliance and accuracy.
-Thoughtful integration of AI into the curriculum—paired with traditional teaching and human mentorship—can provide a balanced and enriched educational experience.
+Thoughtful integration of AI into the curriculum paired with traditional teaching can provide a balanced educational experience.
 Going forward, I recommend clear guidelines, practice prompts, and collaborative case studies to make AI a responsible partner in software engineering education.
 ```